tgfisher/termius_debug_distrolabel/README.md

 fi;
 exit;
 ```

-## Output of Script(s)
+## Outputs of Script(s)

 Outputs are organized by distro.

 ## Additional Scripts

 This script provided seems to have a few problems.
-The issues seem to stem from escape characters and the consequences are obvious in the provided outputs.
+The issues stem from escape characters and the consequences are obvious in the provided outputs.
 Admittedly, this could also be due to something I'm not understanding.

-In the interest of closing the loop on this quickly I wrote a few scripts of my own.
+In the interest of closing the loop quickly, I wrote a few scripts of my own.
 One 'corrected', and one 'verbose'.
 I hope these provide a clearer picture of what is going on.
-The 'corrected' script is adjusted (to the best of my knowledge) towards what is intended.
+The 'corrected' script is adjusted (to the best of my knowledge) towards what is intended in the raw script.
 The 'verbose' script provides more detail and additional formatting.